St. Anne's School, Jodhpur

 St. Anne's School is an independent co-educational school located at Saraswati Nagar, Jodhpur, Rajasthan, India, and founded by Mrs. Annie Cherian in 1983.

 It is governed by the St. Anne's School Society, a society formed under the Rajasthan Societies Registration Act.

 History

 The school began in a rented building with thirty-three students in 1980.
 The next year the number of students swelled to more than 300.
 By 1995, the school was able to build its own school building in Saraswati Nagar.

 The school consists of two administrative and academic units: St. Anne's School at Saraswati Nagar has 4000 students; St. Anne's Prep School in Rajeev Nagar, less than a kilometer away, has 1200 students.
-Saraswati Nagar and Rajeev Nagar are on the outskirts of the expanding city of Jodhpur.
-The two campuses have trees and large lawns.
+Saraswati Nagar and Rajeev Nagar are on the outskirts of Jodhpur.
+The two campuses have trees and lawns.

 St. Anne’s Senior Higher Secondary School was founded in the summer of 1980.
 In the first session of the School, there were 62 students.
 The school now has nearly 4000 students.
 From 1980 to 1996, the school was housed in Jhalamand House, Ratanada, a hired building, and moved to its present location, Saraswati Nagar, near New Pali Road, in 1996.
 The Junior Section of St. Anne’s School has been in its present location, in Rajeev Nagar, a kilometer away from the Senior School, since 2001.

 The first batch of XII class students passed out under the aegis of the Rajasthan Board of Secondary Education in 1992.
 Since 1998, St. Anne’s School has been affiliated to the Central Board of Secondary Education.
-Till 2002, the school had one section of Science and one of Arts at the Higher Secondary Level.
-The school now has two sections of Science, two sections of Commerce, and one section of Arts at the Higher Secondary Level.
+The school has one section of Science and one of Arts at the Higher Secondary Level.
+The school now has two sections of Science, three sections of Commerce, and one section of Arts at the Higher Secondary Level.

 St. Anne’s School has two Mathematics Laboratories, one for the Juniors and one for the Seniors, in 2005.

 A fortnightly ‘Newsline’ has been coming out since 1992.
+In addition, ’Timeline’ is being uploaded to the school website since 2023, averaging three uploads per year.